Shaping Turns Since 1985

 In 2017, the Quebec company ramped up their production line and were unable to fit us in for a small run of skis.
 Dave and I were content with our small boutique offering of Caution skis.
 We concluded that there was more value and fun in working on designs rather than focusing on selling skis in an oversaturated market.
 Ski companies have now virtually produced every shape imaginable.
 We wanted to design skis for skiers seeking a unique and customized approach.

-Coincidently, Thoroughbred Custom Skis, a new company, was setting up at the base of Kicking Horse Mountain Resort.
-Dave Horsfield, like us, does not want to sell volume; he preferred to focus on the requirements of each individual client he built skis for.
+Coincidently, Thoroughbred Custom Skis, a new ski manufacture, was setting up in the East Kootenays.
+Dave Horsfield, like Fels, does not want to sell volume; he prefers to focus on the skiing requirements of each individual client he built skis for.
 The idea of customized service and limited production runs resonates with my original motivation to build skis: to improve skiers’ individual techniques and skiing excitement.

 Since 1985 The Fels brothers, have persisted, adapted, and innovated within an ever-changing industry.
-The Fels brothers have been offering their boutique ski Fels for over 25 years.
-One of the most rewarding parts of the venture has been the loyalty of our customers over the years.
-We even have some our original representatives skiing on the New Attitude!
+The Fels brothers have been offering their boutique Fels ski for four decades.

 What is the fundamental reason behind the Fels’ longevity?